liamgwallace/OpenAI_multi_file_query/README.md

    python main.py
    ```

 2. You will be prompted to input a query.
-Enter your query related to the content you wish to search in the PDF documents.
+Enter your query related to the content you wish to search in the documents.

 3. The application will display the answer based on the content found in the documents.